Ace Your Call Center Application with These 12 English Grammar Tests

 You’ll get a snapshot report of your performance once you complete it, and can purchase a detailed analysis of it, if you so wish.

 To get that call center job, you must be tenacious and keep practicing.
-These grammar tests will definitely help you do that.
+These grammar tests for call centers will definitely help you do that.
 At the same time, you must not neglect your “people skills”—diplomacy, persuasiveness and the like.
 Try to apply what you learn as much as possible, don’t be afraid of mistakes and you’re sure to succeed.